fossfreedom/coverart-browser/README.md

  - Track Artist and Artist Information Panes can be opened and closed via double-click of the pane-handle
  - Bottom Track & Cover Pane has more space - the expander & label has been removed
  - Tidied display - visible pane handles disappear after the plugin has been run 5 times
+ - Add ability to resize Icon-view with CTRL+mouse wheel scroll
  - Translated into 24 languages and locales
  - for developers - doxygen documentation: http://fossfreedom.github.io/coverart-browser/classes.html